Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="prompt-password"></a>
 ### promptPassword

 The `promptPassword()` function opens a text input dialog that asks for a password.
-The entered password is then returned, or `null` if the dialog is cancelled.
-Pass a message in as the first parameter, and optionally a second parameter to prefill the text input field.
+The entered password is then returned, or `null` if the dialog is canceled.
+Pass a message in as the first argument, and optionally a second argument to prefill the text input field.

 ```js
 const myPassword = promptPassword("Please enter your password:");